o3de/o3de.org/content/docs/userguide/components/slices-creating.md

 ---
-description: ' Create a slice in &ly-editor;. '
+description: ' Create a slice in Lumberyard Editor. '
 title: Creating a Slice
 ---
 # Creating a Slice {#component-slices-creating}